lindaprotocol/documentation-en/docs/api/http.md

 #### wallet/withdrawexpireunfreeze

-Description: Withdraws all unstaked TRX that have completed their lock period.
+Description: Withdraws all unstaked LIND that have completed their lock period.
 ```
 curl -X POST http://127.0.0.1:8090/wallet/withdrawexpireunfreeze -d
 '{